Zywave/booster/src/_areas/introduction/contributing/contribute-to-design-system/index.md

 <docs-spacer></docs-spacer>

+## Contribution requirements

+Here are some requirements when you contribute code to our design system:

+1. If adding any new functionality, please write tests to verify it works.
+1. Document any new functionality you add or functionality you change to be published on this site.
+1. Test your changes in the [recommended browsers at Zywave](https://support.zywave.com/s/article/Zywave-browser-recommendations) to ensure they work properly.
+1. Ping the App Platform team in Microsoft Teams when you have a merge request ready for review.

+<docs-spacer></docs-spacer>

 ## Initialization

 When you first clone the repository, you will need to run a few commands to get everything set up: